-We also made a slightly ridiculous journey, all the way to Stockton for a one off gig, at the arts centre.
-It was a great night though, so worth while in the end.
-We did an interview on a local radio station while we were there, the d.j. told us that The Housemartins had been in recently and when they saw the Go!
-Service 12″, they asked him to finish their interview by playing it!
+The band also made a crazy journey, all the way to Stockton in the North East of England for a one off gig Danny’s uncle had organised for us.
+It was a great night.
+We did an interview on a local radio station and the d.j. told us that The Housemartins had been in recently.
+When they saw the Go!
+Service 12″, Paul and Stan had asked him to finish their interview by playing it!

 6th March The Pale Fountains / The Weather Prophets/ The Servants – Bay 63 Ladbroke Grove, London.

 What a line up!
 I was keen to get The Pale Fountains for The Buzz Club, so thought I might be able to meet the band and see if I could make that happen.
 I did manage to get Michael Head‘s phone number.
-Danny and I were big fans of The Loft and The Weather Prophets were Pete Astor‘s new band.
+Danny and I had been fans of The Loft; The Weather Prophets were Pete Astor‘s new band.

 The Servants featured Phil King who, over the years has been in so many brilliant bands, including Felt, The Jesus and Mary Chain and Lush.

 13 March – The Sun newspaper alleges that comedian Freddie Starr ate a live hamster.